teejays/load-balancer/ReadMe.md

 # Simple Load Balancer

-_This project is attempted as a take-home assignment for a job application.
-Please do not share this in a public forum.
-This is a part of a private Github repo._

 ### Introduction

 This Golang application implements a simple HTTP load balancer (LB).
 It is fully stateful, maintaining a frequently updated list of all the target servers and their states (whether the target serves are healthy or degraded).
 The target servers are all expected to have a health check endpoint ?\\\_health that informs on the state of that server.
 All the requests to the load balancer are forwarded to one of the healthy target servers, or a 503 is returned suggesting that no healthy server was available.
 In the rare case where a selected server becomes unhealthy before it can handle a request, load balancer retries by choosing a different healthy server.